On the Descriptive Complexity of Temporal Constraint Satisfaction Problems: Classification of TCSPs in Datalog

 which is a formula preserved by $\Min$ as well (Proposition~\ref{minsynt}).
 In particular, in both cases $\psi_{i}$ is preserved by $\pp$.
-We replace in $\phi_{i}$ the disjunct $\psi_{i}$ by an equivalent conjunction of clauses as in Proposition~\ref{ppsynt}.
+Since $\psi_i$ is preserved by $\pp$, it is equivalent to a conjunction $\psi'_i$ of clauses as in Proposition~\ref{ppsynt}.
+We replace in each $\phi_{i}$ the disjunct $\psi_{i}$ by $\psi'_i$.
 By use of distributivity of $\vee$ and $\wedge$, we can then rewrite $\phi_{i}$ into a definition of $R$ that has the desired form. \end{proof} A $\{\leq,\neq\}$-formula $\phi$ is said to be in \emph{conjuctive normal form (CNF)} if it is a conjunction of \emph{clauses}; a \emph{clause} if a disjunction of \emph{literals}, i.e., atomic $\{\leq,\neq\}$-formulas or negations of atomic $\{\leq,\neq\}$-formulas.
 We say that $\phi$ is \emph{reduced} if for any literal of $\phi$, the formula obtained by removing a literal from $\phi$ is not equivalent to $\phi$ over $({\mathbb Q};\leq,\neq)$.
-The next lemma is a straightforward but useful observation. \begin{lemma} Every $\{\leq,\neq\}$-formula is equivalent to a formula in reduced CNF.
-If $\phi$ is in reduced CNF with a clause $\gamma$ and a literal $\alpha$ of $\gamma$, then there exists a tuple which satisfies $\gamma \wedge \alpha$ but does not satisfy all other literals of $\gamma$. \end{lemma} \begin{definition} The $k$-ary operation \emph{lex} on $\mathbb {Q}$ is defined by
+The next lemma is a straightforward but useful observation. \begin{definition} The $k$-ary operation \emph{lex} on $\mathbb {Q}$ is defined by